Hardware emulation: Introduction

 Simulation acceleration can address the performance shortcomings of simulation to an extent.
 Here the design is mapped into a hardware accelerator to run much faster and the testbench (and any behavioral design code) continues to run on the simulator on the workstation.
 A high-bandwidth, low latency channel connects the workstation to the accelerator to exchange signal data between testbench and design.
 By Amdahl's law, the slowest device in the chain will determine the speed achievable.
 Normally, this is the testbench in the simulator.
 With a very efficient testbench (written in C or transaction-based), the channel may become the bottleneck.
 In some cases, a transaction-level testbench is able to feed as much data to the design being emulated as "live" stimulus.

 In-circuit emulation improves somewhat on FPGA prototyping's implementation times, and provides a comprehensive, efficient debugging capability.
 Emulation does this at the expense of running speed and high cost ($1M+) compared to FPGA prototypes ($75K).
 Looking at emulation from the other direction, it improves on acceleration's performance by substituting "live" stimulus for the simulated testbench.
 This stimulus can come from a target system (the product being developed), or from test equipment.
 At 10,000 to 100,000 times the speed of simulation, emulation makes it possible to test application software while still providing a comprehensive hardware debug environment.

 Debugging simulations vs. emulations/prototyping

-It is worth noting that simulation and prototyping involve two different styles of execution.
+Simulation and prototyping involve two different styles of execution.
 Simulation executes the RTL code serially while a prototype executes fully in parallel.
 This leads to differences in debugging.
 In simulation: